 Regardless of which component is causing the coil whining, replacing the power supply of the computer has the potential to fix the issue.
 ‘Dirty’ power from a low quality or faulty PSU can create problems further down the chain, like in the GPU or motherboard.

 Similarly, a different PSU might output a slightly different voltage on the rails, causing the coils to vibrate at a different frequency.

 Going with a high quality power supply reduces the risk of ending up with coil whine, but it is by no means a guarantee.
 The majority of power supplies seem to deal with it, but some more than others.

-From what I have found, the EVGA Supernova series PSUs have relatively little problems with coil whine (and are silent in general!).
+In my experience, the EVGA Supernova series PSUs have relatively few problems with coil whine (and are silent in general).

 Noise cancelling headphones